finnwort/finnwort.github.io/index.md

 #### Bio

 I come from Llangollen in North Wales.
-I love creating music and I am working on writing a surrealist musical about poker players.
+I love creating music and I am pretentiously working on a surrealist musical about poker players.
 I play football regularly, particularly smaller sided games because I was previously involved with Warwick University Futsal.
 My favourite book is Thinking, Fast and Slow. my favourite game is Dark Souls.
 My favourite films are Trainspotting and Inglorious Basterds.
 I have a family stretched across the country and because of this I seem to spend an ungodly amount of time on trains.

 ### Contact Information